 Types of solar energy systems

 PV panels convert sunlight into electricity (solar power).
 It is a readily applicable and environmentally friendly technique for generating electricity.
 Too much electricity generated can easily be supplied to the electricity grid.
-There are also more and more products on the market, in which solar cells are integrated into building materials, such as roofing, façade panels or roof tiles.
-Solar panels last 30 – 35 years.
+There are also more and more products on the market, in which photovoltaic cells are integrated into building materials, such as roofing, façade panels or roof tiles.
+PV panels last 30 – 35 years.
 Generally, the solar panel manufacturers guarantee that the solar panels will still produce at least 80% of the original yield after 25 years.

 There are two types: